 Besides your skills, the next thing that adds to the fun and excitement in any watersport is the one you have in your quiver.
 It could be your best performing longboard for surfing.
-Or, if in wakeboarding, your most efficient wakeboard.
+Or, for wakeboarding, your most efficient wakeboard.

 With the many names in the wakeboarding industry, the challenge lies in finding the brand that suits your wakeboarding needs.